JuliaDataScience/JuliaDataScience/contents/stats_vis.md

 There are several statistical visualization techniques.
 We will focus on mainly two: **box plots** and **density plots**, since they are the most used and our preferred way to analyze univariate data.

-We will also use the same `more_grades` dataset from @sec:stats_central.
+We will also use the `more_grades` dataset from @sec:stats_central.

 ### Box Plots {#sec:stats_vis_boxplots}

-Box plots are a method for graphically depicting numerical data through their quartiles.
+Box plots are a method for graphically depicting numerical data through their quartiles (see @fig:boxplot).
 The "box" is typically represented by the quartiles 1 to 3.
 The median, second quartile -- Q2, or percentile 0.5, is the line inside the box.
 The first and third quartile, Q1 and Q3, or percentiles 0.25 and 0.75, respectively, are the box's lower and upper bounds.